Federal White Collar Criminal Defense Attorneys

 The term “white collar crime” refers to crimes motivated by the potential for financial gain that are accomplished through non-violent means.
 While white collar crimes can be committed by anyone, they are often committed by professional or government employees with access to sensitive data or other people’s assets.
 White collar crime may not seem as serious as violent crime, but the reality is that federal authorities take white collar crime extremely seriously.
 If you are convicted of a white collar offense, you may be subjected to significant financial penalties and may be sentenced to prison.
 Consequently, if you are under investigation or have been charged with this type of crime, it is extremely important to retain an experienced lawyer as soon as possible.

-To schedule a free consultation with an experienced federal criminal defense attorney, call Duffy Law in New Haven today at 203-946-2000.
+To schedule a consultation with an experienced federal criminal defense attorney, call Duffy Law in New Haven today at 203-946-2000.

 Representing people and businesses accused of a variety of white collar offenses